jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 const d3 = new Date(2023, 3, 22); // 4/22/2023 at 12:00 AM UTC
 const d4 = new Date(2023, 3, 22, 17); // 4/22/2023 at 5:00 PM UTC
 const d5 = new Date(2023, 3, 22, 17, 23); // 4/22/2023 at 5:23 PM UTC
-// you can also add seconds and milliseconds
+// you can also add seconds and milliseconds as additional parameters, but we won't
-// as additional parameters

 // using the date constructor with a timestamp const d6 = new Date(Date.now());